Lahpet: History

 A Burmese illustration depicting the Palaung people, who traditionally cultivated and fermented Burmese tea.

 The practice of eating tea in modern-day Myanmar dates back to prehistoric antiquity, reflecting a legacy of indigenous tribes who pickled and fermented tea leaves inside bamboo tubes, bamboo baskets, plantain leaves and pots.
 This longstanding history is reflected in the Burmese language, which is among the few world languages whose word for "tea" is not descended from the Chinese word for "tea" (see etymology of tea).
-European observers noted with peculiarity, the Burmese fondness for pickled tea leaf, and the practice of burying boiled tea leaves in holes lined with plantain leaves, for the purpose of fermentation.
+European observers noted with peculiarity the Burmese fondness for pickled tea leaf, and the practice of burying boiled tea leaves in holes lined with plantain leaves, for the purpose of fermentation.

 According to Burmese folklore, tea was introduced to the country by King Alaungsithu in the 1100s, during the Pagan dynasty.
 Records of tea drinking date back to his reign, with evidence of royal teacups and tea servers employed in the Burmese royal court.
 As Burmese kingdoms adopted more austere forms of Theravada Buddhism, pickled tea began to replace alcohol for ceremonial use among observant Buddhists.
 To meet growing demand, tea cultivation spread throughout the northern Shan States after 1500.
-Between the late 1500s to early 1600s, a Buddhist reform movement led by Buddhist monks and laymen succeeded in suppressing the consumption of alcohol in public ceremonies in favor of eating pickled tea.
+Between the late 1500s and early 1600s, a Buddhist reform movement led by monks and laymen succeeded in suppressing the consumption of alcohol in public ceremonies in favor of eating pickled tea.
 By the late 1700s, alongside cotton, tea had become a significant export for Burma, largely cultivated in the Palaung principality of Tawngpeng.
 Mandalay Palace, built during the late Konbaung era, had a Tea Pavilion (လက်ဖက်ရည်ဆောင်) wherein young pages carried messages and prepared tea.
-The Burmese poet U Ponnya composed verses in the Laphet Myittaza (လက်ဖက်မေတ္တာစာ) and poems that identified shwephi tea leaves (ရွှေဖီ, lit. 'golden thrust') as a favorite tea grade of the royal court, and laphet as an integral part of the royal cuisine, both as drink and as a delicacy.
-Shwephi leaves are considered the highest quality, because they come from the earliest harvests of the year.
+The Burmese poet U Ponnya composed verses in the Laphet Myittaza (လက်ဖက်မေတ္တာစာ) and poems that identified shwephi tea leaves (ရွှေဖီ, lit. 'golden thrust') as a favorite tea grade of the royal court, and laphet as an integral part of the royal cuisine, both as a drink and as a delicacy.
+Shwephi leaves are considered the highest quality because they come from the earliest harvests of the year.